-The Company is exposed to counter party risk relating to medium term deposits with banks and investment in mutual funds.
+The Company is exposed to counter party risk relating to medium term deposits with banks

 The Company considers factors such as track record, size of the institution, market reputation and service standards to select the banks with which balances and deposits are maintained.
 Generally, the balances are maintained with the institutions with which the Company has also availed borrowings.
 The Company does not maintain significant cash and deposit balances other than those required for its day to day operations.